Flybell/Fan-Illusion/README.md

 There are two types.

-The first type: a stationary blade is "captured" by moving blades and seemly moves.
+The first type: stationary blades are "captured" by moving blades and seemly moves.

 ![Image of first type of motion capture](6x12.gif)

-The second type: a moving blad is "captured" by stationary blades and seemly stops.
+The second type: moving blades are instead "captured" by stationary blades and seemly stops.

 ![Image of second type of motion capture](6x6.gif)

-The second type, what I dubbed the "stop and go illusion" in my master's thesis, is a modification of the Stepping Feet illusion.
+The second type, what I dubbed the "stop and go illusion," is a modification of the Stepping Feet illusion.
 Here it is in its radial form:

 ![Image of radial stepping feet illusion](12x1.gif)